moneyismoney/football_score_board/README.md

-This is just a lamp project for using in Docker
+This is just a lemp project for using in Docker
 - PHP
 - Nginx
 - MySQL